ippontech/blog-usa/posts/comparing-quarkus-to-spring-through-the-eyes-of-jhipster.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2021/01/quarkus-main.png
 ---
 # Approach
-According to the website, [Quarkus](https://quarkus.io/) is “A Kubernetes Native Java stack tailored for OpenJDK HotSpot and GraalVM, crafted from the best of breed Java libraries and standards.”
-I wanted to explore the differences between a typical Spring Boot/Data application and a Quarkus application from a code perspective. (as opposed to performance)
+According to the [Quarkus](https://quarkus.io/) product page it is “A Kubernetes Native Java stack tailored for OpenJDK HotSpot and GraalVM, crafted from the best of breed Java libraries and standards.”
+I wanted to explore the differences between a typical Spring Boot/Data application and a Quarkus application through a code comparison.

 # Generate an Application
-Since JHipster generates an application that is more real than Hello World, I fired up the Quarkus JHipster blueprint.
+Since JHipster generates an actual runnable application out of the box, I fired up the Quarkus JHipster blueprint.
 I would like to thank this [post](https://medium.com/quarkify/generate-quarkus-project-with-jhipster-bff4edecb815) for providing step-by-step instructions on how to install the Quarkus blueprint and generate an application.

 # What’s different?